FH-Potsdam/teaching-parametric-design/src/site/en/index.md

 ## Thank You!

 I have never studied computer sciences (even though i have a CS PhD now).
-More than two decades ago the internet thought my teenage self how to code (particularly [SELFHTML](https://wiki.selfhtml.org)).
+More than two decades ago the internet taught my teenage self how to code (particularly [SELFHTML](https://wiki.selfhtml.org)).
 So i am very grateful for all the great open educational resources out there.
 More recently i have been particularly been inspired to work on OERs by the works of [Tamara Munzner (Data Vis)](https://www.cs.ubc.ca/~tmm/) and [Daniel Shiffman (Creative Coding)](https://shiffman.net/).
 Thank you all open source and open educational resource contributors!!!

 ## Privacy first!